Type-aware LLM-based Regression Test Generation for Python Programs: Related Work

 LLM-based unit test generation \cite{10329992, yang2024empirical} is the technique that leverages large language models trained to automatically generate unit tests for software code.
 There has been a large number of works or tools generating test cases with Large Language Models (LLMs) \cite{yang2024enhancing, xu2024mr, yang2024evaluation}, demonstrating impressive results.
 MuTAP \cite{dakhel2024effective} is a prompt-based learning technique to generate effective test cases with LLMs, which improves the effectiveness of test cases generated by LLMs in terms of revealing bugs by leveraging mutation testing.
 TestPilot \cite{Empirical_Evaluation} is a tool for automatically generating unit tests for npm packages written in JavaScript/TypeScript using LLM, which provides LLM with the signature and implementation of the function under test, along with usage extracted from the documentation.
 ChatUniTest \cite{chen2024chatunitest, xie2023chatunitest} utilizes an LLM-based approach encompassing valuable context in prompts and rectifying errors in generated unit tests.
 ChatTester \cite{yuan2023no} is a Maven plugin similar to ChatUnitTest above, which leverages ChatGPT to improve the quality of its generated tests.
 LLM4Fin \cite{10.1145/3650212.3680388} is designed for testing real-world stock-trading software, which generates comprehensive testable scenarios for extracted business rules.
 CodaMosa \cite{Codamosa} developed by Microsoft combines SBST and LLMs, using LLM to help SBST's exploration.
 LLM will provide examples for SBST when its coverage improvements stall to help SBST search more useful areas.
 Recent work \cite{zhang2025exploring} explores automated assertion generation with LLMs, conducting a large-scale evaluation of different models and demonstrating their effectiveness in improving assertion quality and detecting real-world bugs.
 Reed et al. \cite{reed2025practical} investigates state-based testing techniques for object-oriented software, leveraging class-based unit tests and state-driven methodologies to improve testing effectiveness in large-scale systems.

-While existing tools rely on prompts to guide LLMs in generating test cases, they fail to incorporate type information from previous test cases.
+While existing tools rely on prompts to guide LLMs in generating test cases, they fail to incorporate type information.
 For instance, TestPilot does not adapt its prompts based on type information, nor does it refine them when type information does not improve.
 Similarly, CodaMosa only prompts the LLM when necessary to support SBST, positioning the LLM as a supplementary component rather than a primary driver of test case generation.
-In contrast, our tool, \toolname, leverages type information to guide the LLM in generating test cases that are more likely to improve coverage.
-This is achieved through the use of retrieval-augmented generation (RAG) \cite{salemi2024evaluating}, which integrates the strengths of both retrieval and generative models, thereby enriching the LLM with additional, context-specific information.
+Type inference has achieved considerable success~\cite{yang2025runtyper}, yet its potential has not been effectively exploited in LLM-based test generation.
+Pytlm~\cite{yang2025llm} assists SBST through inferred type information, yet does not leverage user-defined type information to improve test generation.
+In contrast, our tool, \toolname, leverages type information to guide the LLM in generating test cases that are more likely to improve coverage. thereby enriching the LLM with additional, type-aware information.